Home » How to Home School About Email Etiquette (and Worksheet)

 Teach by Doing

-What you can do is setup email addresses for your children that they can use to email you.
-Learning by doing.
+You can set up email addresses for your children that they can use to email you.
+This is learning by doing.

 Start each day with a new topic.
-I created a convenient worksheet that you can print and use over there on the right.
+I created a convenient worksheet on the right that you can print and use.

-Write in the topic before each lesson.
-Then have your children write down what they think they know and what they want to know.
+Write the topic before each lesson.
+Then, have your children write down what they think they know and want to know.

-After the lesson you can then have them finish the final column.
+After the lesson, you can have them finish the final column.
 This is where they confirm what they have learned.

-Setup a little curriculum where each day you communicate via email about a different topic.
+Set up a little curriculum where you communicate via email about a different topic each day.
 I’ve included links to other articles on this site for you to read up on and customize as you see fit.

 Use the worksheet each day for the topic at hand.
-The topics below are the essentials, but you an break them down into smaller lessons, or review my site and add additional lessons too.
+The topics below are the essentials, but you can break them down into smaller lessons or review my site and add additional lessons.

 LESSON #1: What are the 5 Essentials of Every Email?

 Have them email you about a subject of their choice.
-Look for a short concise Subject:, typos, a proper greeting and closing and what is the perceived intent and tone.
+Look for a short, concise Subject, typos, a proper greeting and closing, and the perceived intent and tone.

 LESSON #2: What are the considerations for email attachments?